Kaun?: Plot

-On a gloomy day, a scared young woman talks to her parents on the telephone, enquiring about when they will be home.
-As she watches the news of a serial killer at large, the doorbell rings.
-The visitor identifies himself as Sameer Poonavale, claiming to be a business partner of the homeowner, Mr. Malhotra.
-The woman is reluctant to open the door, due to the serial killer on the loose.
-She says that the house doesn't belong to Mr. Malhotra, but to a Mr. Gupta.
+On a rainy day, a scared young woman speaks to her parents on the telephone, asking when they will return home.
+As she watches news reports of a serial killer at large in the city, the doorbell rings.
+The visitor identifies himself as Sameer Purnavale, claiming to be a business associate of the homeowner, Mr. Malhotra.
+Due to the news report, the woman hesitates to let him in and asserts that the house belongs to Mr. Gupta, not Mr. Malhotra.

-Believing that there has been a misunderstanding, Sameer persistently rings the doorbell even after the woman won't let him in.
-To scare him away, she lies that her husband is asleep upstairs.
-Sameer says that he has indeed seen a man in the house, and requests to talk to him.
-Upon hearing this and a noise from within the house, the woman becomes scared and runs outside.
-Sameer takes her back inside, reassuring her that he will protect her.
+Believing that there has been a misunderstanding, Sameer persistently rings the doorbell.
+To scare him away, she lies that her husband is sleeping upstairs.
+Sameer claims that he has already seen a man inside and asks to speak with him.
+Terrified by his claim and a sudden noise inside the house, the woman flees outside.
+Sameer brings her back indoors, reassuring her that he will protect her.

-Due to a sudden power cut, the woman goes to the kitchen to look for candles, but finds her pet cat dead.
-Terrified, she runs to the door, only to find a man holding a gun.
-The man says he is Inspector Qureshi and calls the police station for help.
-Sameer and the woman are suspicious of Qureshi, and the two men fight.
-The woman grabs the gun, forcing Qureshi to reveal that he is not actually a policeman but a thief.
-The woman telephones her mother and asks her to contact the police.

-Sameer gravely injures Qureshi, thinking that he is the serial killer.
-He picks up the telephone to call the police but the phone is not working.
-Confused, he asks the woman to hide while he tries to fix the phone.
-The doorbell rings and Sameer answers.
-He calls out to the woman, saying that there is a man asking for Mr. Malhotra, even though earlier she had insisted that the house belongs to Mr. Gupta.
+Following a sudden power outage, the woman goes to the kitchen to fetch candles and discovers her pet cat dead.
+Panicked, she runs towards the front door, only to be confronted by a man holding a gun.
+The stranger identifies himself as Inspector Qureshi and pretends to call the police station.
+Suspicious by his behaviour, Sameer and the woman confront him, resulting in a physical altercation.
+The woman grabs the gun, forcing Qureshi to confess that he is actually a petty thief, not a police officer.
+She then uses the telephone to ask her mother to contact the police.
+Suspecting that Qureshi is the serial killer, Sameer gravely injures him.
+He then attempts to call the police himself, only to discover that the telephone line is dead.
+Confused, he instructs the woman to hide while he tries to fix the wiring.
+The doorbell rings again, and when Sameer answers it, another stranger asks for Mr. Malhotra, contradicting the woman's earlier claim about Mr. Gupta.

-Bewildered, Sameer searches for her in the attic and stumbles upon Mr. Malhotra's dead body.
-The woman attacks him but Sameer is stabbed by Qureshi, who believes that he is the killer.
-The woman begins humming and stabs Qureshi to death.

-The next day, the woman begins to remove the bodies, clean up the house, rearrange the furniture and "talk" to her mother with the disconnected telephone, revealing her to be the serial killer.
-The doorbell rings and there is another man at the door, asking for Mr. Malhotra.
-The woman turns to the audience and flashes an unhinged smile.
+Suspicious, Sameer searches for her in the attic and stumbles upon the decaying body of the real Mr. Malhotra.
+The woman ambushes Sameer, but he is unexpectedly stabbed by Qureshi, who mistakenly believes Sameer is the killer.
+The woman softly hums a tune and stabs Qureshi to death.
+The following morning, the woman calmly cleans the bloodstains, removes the bodies, rearranges the furniture, and holds a pretend conversation with her mother using the disconnected telephone, revealing that she herself is the serial killer.
+The doorbell rings once more, with another visitor asking for Mr. Malhotra.
+The woman turns toward the camera and flashes an unhinged smile.

-It is not revealed who the woman really is and how she is committing murders in the house, or if Mr. Malhotra was someone acquainted with her.